 5. Place Pillows Under Your Knees to Reduce Tension on Your Tummy Tuck

-When the knees are slightly flexed, the hip flexor muscles relax, and the lower abdomen stays loose.
+When the knees are slightly flexed, the hip flexor muscles relax, and the tummy (abdominal incision area) stays under less tension.
 A pillow or wedge under the knees:

 - Decreases pull on the tummy tuck incision